 Building a healthy office environment is also part of working any job, and if you need your cup of coffee to get going in the morning, there are far worse things you can do while waiting for your computer to boot up.

 Take a moment to greet your employees and ask how they are all doing.
 It will humanize you in their eyes and make it look like you care about how they are not just as employees, but people.

-Of course, the ideal way to make sure you suffer from minimal downtime due to users waiting around for their technology to work properly is to make sure maintenance is performed after hours behind the scenes.
+Make sure you suffer from minimal downtime due to users waiting around for their technology to work properly.
+Do this by ensuring maintenance is performed after hours behind the scenes.
 Working with a managed services provider who can run these updates at the end of the workday can help make sure your devices are up-to-date.